replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Check for undefined rather than falsy values when conditionally rendering responses
 - For streaming responses, validate isComplete as boolean type rather than checking for undefined
 - For streaming UI transitions, check isComplete on last message before showing next step
+- For modals:
+  - Handle both Escape key and click outside to close
+  - Add event listeners only when modal is open
+  - Clean up listeners on close
+  - Use ref to detect clicks outside modal content
 - When switching between source/rendered views:
   - Clear selected file and editor content when switching to rendered
   - Conditionally render editor only in source view